bookofproofs/bookofproofs.github.io/_sources/history/20th-century/hunt.md

 5. He developed a calculus-based method for plotting a ship's course on a chart.
 6. He developed a method of determining a ship's speed and direction while underway.

 Born 4 March 1916, Washington D.C., USA.
-Died 30 May2008, Princeton, New Jersey, USA.
+Died 30 May 2008, Princeton, New Jersey, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Hunt/)